 Adhesion.
 For tape, this is a critical capability.
 While you don’t want tape so sticky that it’s impossible to work with, you do want to ensure the tape will stick in any weather or temperature and won’t lose its adhesion over time.
 Make sure you’re using tape that’s been tested for performance in the environment it will be used in.

-Tear-ability.
-Likewise, you want tape that’s easy to tear for application but that won’t tear by accident and ruin the moisture-resistant capabilities.
+Split-ability.
+Likewise, you want tape that’s easy to cut or split for application but that won’t tear by accident and ruin the moisture-resistant capabilities.

 Flexibility.
 Tape needs to be flexible to use and create seals wherever there’s a need, but it also needs to be rigid enough to hold up to the needs of the project.